openbakery/gradle-xcodePlugin/README.md

   default value: empty

-* _signIdentity_ - sign identity that should be used when building for the device
+* _signing_ - signing configuration that should be used when building for the device

   default value: empty

+	* _mobileProvisionURI_ - URI where the mobile provision profile is located that should be used when signing the app

+		default value: empty

+	* _certificateURI_ - Uri to the certificate that should be used to sign the app

+		default value: empty

+	* _certificatePassword_ - Password for the certificate file

+		default value: empty

+	* _keychainPassword_ - Password for the chain that is created

+		default value: "This_is_the_default_keychain_password"

+	* _keychain_ - Parameter to specify an existing keychain.
+If this parameters is set _no_ keychain is created and also the certificate is _not_ imported.

+		default value: empty

+		Note: Make sure that _/usr/bin/codesign_ is allowed to access the certificate in the keychain that is needed to sign.

 * _additionalParameters_ - additional parameters for the xcodebuild.
 Here you can for example pass preprocessor definitions: